 As a quick review, here are a few of the key takeaways from the recently announced changes:

-- 2019 Points that were set to expire in 2020 will be extended for one year.
+- April, June, and now August, September, and October 2019 Use Year points that are set to expire in 2020 and that were used for reservations during the closure period will be extended for one year from the current expiration date.
 (Essentially meaning they are banked into 2020)

 - Due to anticipated availability issues, DVC has temporarily limited point borrowing for all members.
 Members will only be able to borrow up to 50% of their future use year points per contract.